What can we learn from Hammondsport as we create the future of small towns?

 There is a small but compact corner of Keuka Lake, one of the many Finger lakes in Western New York State, where the center piece is an interesting architectural structure that actually serves as the local police station.

-Outside the town there was another indication that we were coming into a community that deserved greater attention...a combination of an iceream "parlor" and a place to wash your dog and car.
+Outside the town there was another indication that we were coming into a community that deserves greater attention...a combination of an ice cream "parlor" and a place to wash your dog and car.

 Takeaway

 There are many long-standing stores that have stayed downtown as anchors.
-The grocery and auto parts store are still there after years, meaning that the many reasons for being in downtown on a daily basis for all your needs are still there.
+The grocery and auto parts store are still there after many years.
+There are many reasons for being in downtown on a daily basis as it can satisfy your needs and interests whether you are a local or a visitor.

 Our background of exploring many small towns across the Northeast United States